 In 1995 Cannon was appointed Raznick Distinguished Lecturer in the history department of the University of California at Santa Barbara.
 In 1996 he was Freedom Forum Journalist in Residence at the Annenberg School of Communication at the University of Southern California.
 Cannon has written five books about Reagan including the critically acclaimed President Reagan: The Role of a Lifetime, Reagan’s Disciple.
 With his son, Carl M. Cannon, he recently authored George W. Bush’s Troubled Quest for a Presidential Legacy.
 Cannon lectures on the presidency, the media, California politics, and police issues.
 He has written for Smithsonian Magazine and the National Review and contributed countless op-ed pieces to The New York Times, the Los Angeles Times, The Washington Post and other publications.
 He also writes a monthly column, “Cannon Perspective,” for the on-line State Net Capitol Journal.
 Earlier this year he contributed to The New York Times online blog on President Barack Obama’s first 100 days.
 Cannon has four children and seven grandchildren.
 He and his wife, Mary, live in Summerland, near Santa Barbara, California.

-Marcia Cohen, The majority of Ms. Cohen’s adult life was spent in St. Louis, Missouri, where she moved upon leaving her hometown of Ft Worth, Texas, to attend undergraduate and graduate school at Washington University.
+Marcia Cohen spent most of her adult life in St. Louis, Missouri, where she moved upon leaving her hometown of Ft Worth, Texas, to attend undergraduate and graduate school at Washington University.
 It was within this community that she worked in private practice as a marriage and family therapist.
 In addition to her professional career, she devoted a great deal of time to non-for profit-endeavors, volunteering time and chairing boards for organizations including the AIDS Foundation of St. Louis, Center for Creative Arts, Cancer Support Community of St. Louis, National Council for Undergraduate Experience at Washington University, and National Wellness Community.
 She also served a president of a new Jewish synagogue in the city of St. Louis, becoming the first woman in the Jewish community to fill such a role.

 Upon moving to Telluride, Colorado, she again devoted time to NFPs, ultimately chairing the board of the Pinhead Institute, a Smithsonian Affiliate, promoting science education in Telluride and the surrounding rural communities.
 Her experiences on working boards for the past 35 years has given her a continual respect for challenges inherent in keeping those organizations alive and vital.